fjahr/lightning-mw/02-peer-protocol.md

 ### The `proof_created` Message

-This message sends a proof for the funding amount created by the fundee back to the funder.
+This message sends a range proof for the funding amount created by the fundee back to the funder.

 1. type: XX (`proof_created`)